Skip to Content

 What Adhesive Remover Is Safe for Car Paint?

-There are few adhesive removers, such as Acetone and 3M Adhesive Removers, which are available for the same purpose.
+There are a few adhesive removers, such as Acetone and 3M Adhesive Removers, which are available for the same purpose.

 3M Adhesive remover is the only real alternative for Goo Gone, which offers the same performance while being safe in most cases.